theanarkh/nodejs-thread-gate/README.md

-# nodejs-threadpool-v2
+# thread-gate
-we can use threadpool in nodejs directly , nodejs-threadpool is try to handle this.
+we can use threadpool in nodejs directly , thread-gate try to handle this by controlling thread number.